vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 Perhaps this is the result of our `consciousness` is a unified, fundamental property of the universe?

 I'm unsure.
-But I do believe that my pansychic beliefs correlate largely with the idea of `souls`.
+But I do believe that my panpsychic beliefs correlate largely with the idea of `souls`.

 ## Theism

-Despite my dualist and pansychic beliefs, I don't believe in (a) god(s) in the traditional sense.
+Despite my dualist and panpsychic beliefs, I don't believe in (a) god(s) in the traditional sense.

 If there is some "creator" god, whatever they are must be so far removed from us that we can't even begin to comprehend them.